 Don Quixote is almost always deluded, particularly in his love for Dulcinea, a peasant woman he believes is actually a princess.
-Don Quixote is also accompanied by his straight man Sancho, who is a laborer.
+He is also accompanied by his straight man, Sancho Panza, who is a laborer.

-On the surface, Cervantes uses Don Quixote to represent unrealistic idealism.
-Quixote almost always fails in his quests and the phrase “tilting at windmills” derives from the book.
-He imagines a world not in keeping with the real one, and becomes an object of mirth and sometimes pity.
+On the surface, Cervantes uses the main character to represent unrealistic idealism.
+Quixote almost always fails in his quests, and the phrase “tilting at windmills” derives from the book.
+He imagines a world not in keeping with the real one and becomes an object of mirth and sometimes pity.

-The second part ends with Don Quixote’s death, and this is an interesting statement by Cervantes.
-To Cervantes, the old days of chivalric behavior are dying quickly as well.
-Only the deluded can still believe in them.
+The second part ends with Don Quixote’s death, and this is an interesting statement by the author.
+To Cervantes, the old days of chivalric behavior are dying quickly as well, and only the deluded can still believe in them.
 In this way, Don Quixote is read as a very important work of European literature, since it makes such a definite statement of the fate of things once considered romantic and now merely the fantasies of near idiots.

-Despite his gross failures to accomplish any of his quests, and often his incredibly wrong actions, Don Quixote is somewhat likeable.
+Despite his gross failures to accomplish any of his quests, and often his incredibly wrong actions, Quixote is somewhat likeable.
 He is a rather embraceable idiot whose convictions lead him to constant misinterpretations.
-Yet his tenacity in holding to the ideals of romance and chivalry is somewhat beautiful.
+His tenacity in holding to the ideals of romance and chivalry can be considered somewhat beautiful.

-The character of Don Quixote was further embraced in the American musical The Man of La Mancha, which became a popular film in 1972.
+The character was further embraced in the American musical The Man of La Mancha, which became a popular film in 1972.
 Mr. Rogers is remembered for his television show, where he had a likeable puppet named Donkey Hodie, who lived in a windmill in “Someplace Else.”
-Many other films, artistic works, comic books, television series, and novels draw inspiration from the original Don Quixote.
+Many other films, artistic works, comic books, television series, and novels draw inspiration from the original novel.